curtischong/kaggle-solutions/content/competitions/Google QUEST Q&A Labeling.md

 		- how did they figure out good clips?
 			- Sample 1000 times single question-answer pairs from multiple questions
 			- Generate thresholds that optimize the median score of all 1000 samples
+				- I think they are optimizing the median since they are using [[binary encoded categorical ordinal targets]]
 	- #### Training models
 		- used [[differential learning rate]]
 		- All “normal” tricks that worked in past computer vision or other NLP competitions (e.g. concat of Max and Mean pooling) did not improve cv.
 Also using a sliding window approach to capture more text did not work.